- Angel, like Buffy below, inevitably inherits this.

 This, of course, is Aragorn's sword Andúril, Flame of the West, reforged from the Shards of Narsil, given to me by Viggo Mortensen

-In Stargate SG-1, O'Neill at one point gets into a sort of metaphor battle with a village leader.
+- In Stargate SG-1, O'Neill at one point gets into a sort of metaphor battle with a village leader.
 When O'Neill says "Birds of a feather," the leader doesn't get it, having not heard it before.
 O'Neill tries to explain that it's about "flocking" and "togetherness", before admitting that he isn't sure himself.

-Michael's very first line on Burn Notice slips into this.
+- Michael's very first line on Burn Notice slips into this.

 Know what it's like being a spy?
 Like sitting in your dentist's reception area twenty-four hours a day.
 You read magazines, sip coffee, and every so often, someone tries to kill you.

-Though arguably, he's not derailing a metaphor—he's literally saying that being a spy is like sitting in a waiting room where someone occasionally tries to kill you.
+- Though arguably, he's not derailing a metaphor—he's literally saying that being a spy is like sitting in a waiting room where someone occasionally tries to kill you.

 It's a great day when the president of the United States says on national television that gay people should no longer be regulated to only planning other people's weddings.
 It's not right.
 It's like putting a cat in charge of the Goldfish Toss game, it's not fair.
 You're just torturing the cat; just let him eat the fish or move him to Down a Clown.
 That's a better game for the cat.
-What are we talking about, I forgot already.
+What are we talking about, I forgot already

 - Grace Under Fire: When (smart, sarcastic) Grace's ex-husband Jimmy (dumb) is telling their children what far away part of the States he's moving to, he uses his his body to represent the country.
 Grace quips "Don't ask him where Florida is."
 When one of the children asks where they are on the map, Jimmy places a hand on the right side of his chest and says they'll be there, right next to his heart.
 Grace moves his hand to the other side, "across the Mississippi," to which Jimmy replies, thanks, he was never good at geography.

-Pixelface: In "The Problems of Dr. Nigari", Kiki says that taking an exam is exactly like dancing because it's all about "planning ahead, knowing your next move, and wearing a spangly leotard".
+- Pixelface: In "The Problems of Dr. Nigari", Kiki says that taking an exam is exactly like dancing because it's all about "planning ahead, knowing your next move, and wearing a spangly leotard".

 Callen: Sam sees the glass as half-full.
 I see the glass as half-empty; that's why we make such a good team.
 Kensi, on the other hand, drinks straight out of the bottle, Nate wonders why it's a glass and Eric usually breaks the glass by putting his feet on the table.

 - On one episode of Covert Affairs, Henry Wilcox doesn't waste much time getting here.
 Quoth Henry, when informed of all the collateral damage his scheme caused: "You can't make an omelette without breaking a few skulls."

 Max: There's an old Chinese proverb that goes: Life is like a pair of chopsticks.
 You grab them, you, er... that's not it.

 Derry Merbles:Leslie, could one say that a book is nothing more than a painting of words, which are the notes on the tapestry of the greatest film ever sculpted?

-Ron Swanson gives us a variation on the common "Teach a man to fish" metaphor:
+- Ron Swanson gives us a variation on the common "Teach a man to fish" metaphor:

 Give a man a fish, and he feeds for a day.
 Don't teach a man to fish, and you feed yourself.
 He's a grown man; fishing's not that hard.

-On the 21st season premiere of Wheel of Fortune, Pat and Vanna were discussing at the end of the show just how long they had been hosting it.
+- On the 21st season premiere of Wheel of Fortune, Pat and Vanna were discussing at the end of the show just how long they had been hosting it.
 Pat then quipped, "It's like riding a bicycle: I'm all sweaty and my rear end hurts."

-Star Trek: The Original Series: Spock, trying to confuse some robots: "Logic is a little tweeting bird chirping in a meadow.
+- Star Trek: The Original Series: Spock, trying to confuse some robots: "Logic is a little tweeting bird chirping in a meadow.
 Logic is a wreath of pretty flowers which smell BAD."

 Paul Hennessy: Thank you very much, Mrs. Connelly.
 I'm sorry for all this.
 It's just that, uh, you know, I'm a concerned parent.
 Father bear, as it were, and I just want the best for my little cubs so that one day they can spread their wings and fly.

-The Babylon 5 episode The Exercise of Vital Powers has Garibaldi arguing with Wade about whether or not he is going to put on a blindfold before his first meeting with their seclusive wealthy employer, William Edgars.
+- The Babylon 5 episode The Exercise of Vital Powers has Garibaldi arguing with Wade about whether or not he is going to put on a blindfold before his first meeting with their seclusive wealthy employer, William Edgars.

 I ever tell you I have a master's in literature?
 Don't take it personal, but you don't seem the type.
 Everything is illusion, Mr. Garibaldi

-Star Trek: Voyager features an instance of metaphysical metaphorgotten.
+- Star Trek: Voyager features an instance of metaphysical metaphorgotten.
 In their first Q episode, in order to help Janeway understand the nature of the conflict shes judging, Q and Quinn agree upon a metaphorical representation of their home.
 That works fine.
 But in a follow up episode, the Q are at war, Voyager ends up visiting the Q Continuum which is represented as a battlefield with factions wearing the American Civil War era regalia.
 Q weapons are represented a muskets and shotguns.
 The metaphor breaks down when Voyager crew members are somehow able to pick up and wield these weapons and pose a real threat to the Q. Also, when Q is "wounded" by a Q-gun, Janeway treats the "wound" as though it were a normal human shotgun wound.

 - In The Fresh Prince of Bel-Air episode "It's a Wonderful Lie", Will's friend tells him about a party.
 His friend tells him he should be careful because he's not single anymore and there's going to be a lot of women.This trope happens when they have a verbal exchange involving a metaphor about bees: